-Accounting services include the cost of our independent auditors for our annual audit, quarterly reviews, and services related to the filing of our registration statement on Form S-1, which was declared effective on June 29, 2023.
-This category also includes costs related to the preparation of income tax returns, and the cost of maintaining our accounting system.
+Accounting services include the cost of our independent auditors for our annual audit, quarterly reviews, and services related to the filing forms with the Securities and Exchange Commission.
+Accounting services also includes costs related to the preparation of income tax returns, and the cost of maintaining our accounting system.
 Accounting services on our IPO were not included in this category.
-The costs related to the IPO were recorded as a reduction of proceeds of the offering and are part of additional paid in capital.
+The costs related to the IPO were recorded as a reduction of proceeds of the offering and are part of additional paid-in capital on the September 30, 2023 balance sheet.